kdave/btrfs-progs/README.md

 -------------

 The major version releases are time-based and follow the cycle of the linux kernel releases.
 The cycle usually takes 2 months.
-A minor version releases may happen in the meantime if there are bug fixes or minor useful improvements queued.
+A minor version release may happen in the meantime if there are bug fixes or minor useful improvements queued.